-The key implications of taking on employees as a business owner.
+The key implications of taking on employees.

 Recruiting staff is a major commitment and should be approached with caution.
 Whilst it is often a vital step if a business is to grow, it also brings with it financial and legal implications.